CompTIA Certification Guide

 CASP+: Cybersecurity specialists, InfoSec specialists, information security professionals, and security architects are typical roles for CASP+ credential holders.

-CySA+ Security Analyst: Security engineers, cybersecurity analysts or specialists, threat or vulnerability analysts, or analysts for security operations centers are common professions for professionals interested in cybersecurity, information security, and risk analysis (SOCs).
+CySA+ Security Analyst: Security engineers, cybersecurity analysts or specialists, threat or vulnerability analysts, or analysts for security operations centres are common professions for professionals interested in cybersecurity, information security, and risk analysis (SOCs).

 Security+: Network, system, and security administrators, security managers, specialists or administrators, and security consultants are all examples of security employment.